etingof/snmpfwd/docs/source/configuration/plugins/oidfilter.rst

    single response OID

-In the *A* case request OID processing rules are exactly the same as :ref:`GETNEXT <oidfilter-getnext-pdu>`, except that all but one denied OIDs in response get purged out of the response.
+In the *A* case request OID processing rules are exactly the same as :ref:`GETNEXT <oidfilter-getnext-pdu>`, except that all but single of the denied OIDs in response get purged out of the response.

 With the *B* scenario two things happen: